Snowball marches: Cooee March

 Twenty six men left Gilgandra on 10 October 1915 on the 'Cooee March', led by the captain of the local rifle club, William Thomas Hitchen.
 At each town on the route the marchers shouted "cooee" to attract recruits and held recruitment meetings.
 By the time they reached Sydney just over one month later on 12 November, the numbers had swelled to 263 recruits, marching a total of 320 mi and being welcomed by large crowds along the way.

 During the march, the Cooees were issued about 50 dungarees in Dubbo, Army greatcoats in Orange and some additional dungarees in Lithgow.

-After the close of World War I, parishioners of St. Ambrose Church in Bournemouth, England, grateful for the assistance England had received from the dominions in defending the British Empire, decided make a peace thanks-giving gift of £1,200 to the town in the Empire with a good church and wartime service record.
+After the close of World War I, parishioners of St Ambrose Church in Bournemouth, England, grateful for the assistance England had received from the dominions in defending the British Empire, decided make a peace thanks-giving gift of £1,200 to the town in the Empire with a good church and wartime service record.
 The money was to be used to construct an Anglican church.
 Gilgandra was selected by the Bournemouth church authorities as the recipient of the peace and thanks-giving gift in December 1919 and the construction of St Ambrose Church in Gilgandra commenced in 1920.

 The March of the Dungarees

-The March of the Dungarees in south-east Queensland started with 28 men leaving Warwick, Queensland on 16 November 1915.
+The March of the Dungarees in south-east Queensland started with 28 men leaving Warwick on 16 November 1915.
 Their march followed the Southern railway line, making its way through Allora, Clifton, Greenmount, Cambooya, Toowoomba, Helidon, Gatton, Laidley, Rosewood, Ipswich and Oxley.
-The 160-mile (270 k) march ended in Brisbane with 125 recruits.
+The 270 kilometre march ended in Brisbane with 125 recruits.

 Waratahs

-Men marched from the south coast: Nowra, Bomaderry, Meroo, Berry, Gerringong, Kiama, Jamberoo, Albion Park, Dapto, Unanderra, Port Kembla, Wollongong, Balgownie, Corrimal, Woonona, Bulli, Thirroul, Coledale, Scarborough, Stanwell Park, Helensburgh, Heathcote, Sutherland, Hurstville, Kogarah, Rockdale, arriving at The Domain, Sydney.
-The contingent included men from Jervis Bay, and Kangaroo Valley even though these towns were not on the route.
+Men marched from the South Coast: Nowra, Bomaderry, Meroo, Berry, Gerringong, Kiama, Jamberoo, Albion Park, Dapto, Unanderra, Port Kembla, Wollongong, Balgownie, Corrimal, Woonona, Bulli, Thirroul, Coledale, Scarborough, Stanwell Park, Helensburgh, Heathcote, Sutherland, Hurstville, Kogarah, Rockdale, arriving at The Domain.
+The contingent included men from Jervis Bay and Kangaroo Valley even though these towns were not on the route.
 The Waratahs entered camp at Liverpool on 17 December 1915.